 Separation of excreta

-Agriculture producers can get compensation due to wildlife damage to some harvested and unharvested crops by enrolling in the Agriculture Wildlife Program.
+Agriculture producers can receive compensation due to wildlife damage to some harvested and unharvested crops by enrolling in the Agriculture Wildlife Program.

 Eligibility

 All commercially grown grains, fine seeds, oilseeds and pulse crops that are covered under crop insurance are eligible for compensation.
-Contact us for more information on eligible crops.
+Eligible crops are wheat, barley, oats, rye, peas and canola.

 Agriculture producers must store any excreta contaminated crop separately to minimize contamination.